waelosamahelmi/babylon-app/RECEIPT_UPDATE_SUMMARY.md

 1. ✅ 5mm left and right margins
 2. ✅ Make sure everything in order details is printed
 3. ✅ Make text bold
-4. ✅ Add restaurant name on top (pizzeria antonio)
+4. ✅ Add restaurant name on top (Pizzeria Antonio)
 5. ✅ Use Finnish language (just as in order details)
 6. ✅ Better layout with big text
 7. ✅ Fix dollar sign to euro (€)